Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- The combined points per game average of the two teams, 47.6, is 0.1 points above Sunday's over/under.
+- Sunday's over/under is 0.1 points lower than the two team's combined 47.6 points per game average.

-- These two squads combine to allow 46.9 points per game, 0.6 fewer than this contest's over/under.
+- This contest's total is 0.6 points greater than the 46.9 these two squads combine to allow per game this season.

 - Cardinals games this season feature an average total of 51.1 points, a number 3.6 points higher than Sunday's over/under.